-As you plan your academic courses for fall 2008, keep in mind the number of units you will need to maintain satisfactory academic progress for financial aid.
+As you plan your academic courses for spring 2008, keep in mind the number of units you will need to maintain satisfactory academic progress for financial aid.
 For information on the policy, refer to the most recent USC Catalogue or online at www.usc.edu/financialaid.

 Federal Tax Regulations and Financial Aid

 The Tax Reform Act of 1986 states that if the total of your grant, scholarship and fellowship aid for a calendar year exceeds the cost of tuition and fees, books, supplies and course-related equipment for that year, the excess is considered unearned taxable income and must be reported if you are required to file a tax return.
 For more information, please refer to Publication 520, available from the Internal Revenue Service or your tax advisor.